alexman0145/MyAPIRestful/README.md

 If you recommanded of start a Codespace for to use a repos, make you sure than you be in the auto branch.
 This repos like mentionned use to create to products just for fun ;).

-- You have at to disposition a 2 projects and a database :
+- You have at to disposition 2 projects and a database :

 - A project of type back-end wich can use a manage of data and the API, it is a type of Resful